Replacing lead water pipes

 The municipality is asking homeowners to have the lead water pipes replaced in their homes.

 Drinking water from lead pipes is not healthy.
 Particularly for developing children under the age of 8 and pregnant women.
 If young children ingest too much lead, it can affect their IQ.
 Adults can experience kidney problems or a slightly elevated blood pressure.
-Until the lead pipes have been replaced, you are advised not to drink tap water.
-Drink bottled water, tap water from non-lead pipes or water from a public tap.
+Until the lead pipes have been replaced, you are advised not to drink the water from the tap.
+Use bottled water, tap water from non-lead pipes or water from a public tap.

 Lead pipes